top of page

 Hector has released several music projects and singles since the early 2000's and he's most notable for contributing to the development of the "hip-hop and rock fusion" music genre.

-Lord Hector also performed on the original remix to the single Columbia by Young Scooter in 2012
+Lord Hector also performed on the original underground remix to the single Colombia by Young Scooter in 2012,

 IN A WORD...